 - HOW TO QUALIFY

 Step 1: Check that you and your horse / pony are eligible to compete at the Championships.
-There are various levels, so check the Rules page for details.
+There are various levels, so check the Rules & Restrictions tab for details.

-Step 6: Read the schedule for all the need-to-know information and then Enter your championship classes (by 18th August at the latest, but early entry is advised), don’t forget warm up and open classes, stabling, bedding, hay and get ready for the best show of the year!
+Step 6: Read the timetable and schedule for all the need-to-know information and then Enter your championship classes (from 25th July until 13th August, early entry is advised), don’t forget warm up and open classes, stabling, bedding, hay and get ready for the best show of the year!

 Note: qualification does not guarantee a place in the championship, entries are taken in order of receipt and may fill before entry closing date.
 T&C’s apply: it is competitors responsibility to read the Rules & Restrictions and Schedule before entering.